greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-05-18-elastic-search.md

 *  tweak relevancy - change the weighting of search criteria to make some more relevant than others
 *  multiple language support - French, German, Spanish, etc.
-*  Aggregations - ask sophisticated questions about our data in near real time
+*  aggregations - ask sophisticated questions about our data in near real time
-*  Geolocation - support location information
+*  geolocation - support location information

 We have used it for many of these already and have been very happy with that choice.